Keepsake

 AI transcription is mostly accurate for simple stories

-Weekly prompts create a steady cadence
+Weekly prompts create a steady cadence for new stories

 What doesn't